kosli-dev/cli/docs.kosli.com/content/getting_started/approvals.md

 ---
 # Part 7: Approvals

 Whenever a given artifact is ready to be deployed you may need an additional approval.
 In Kosli, an Approval means an artifact is ready to be deployed to a given [environment](/getting_started/environments/).
-An approval can be manually or automatically, and recorded into Kosli so the decision made outside of your CI system won't be lost.
+An approval can be created manually or automatically, and recorded into Kosli so the decision made outside of your CI system won't be lost.

 When an Approval is created for an artifact to a specific environment with the `--environment` flag, Kosli will generate a list of commits to be approved.
-By default, this list will contain all commits between `HEAD` and the commit of the latest artifact coming from the same [flow](/getting_started/flows/) found in the given environment.
+By default, this list will contain all commits between `HEAD` and the commit of the most recent artifact coming from the same [flow](/getting_started/flows/) found in the given environment.
 The list can also be specified by providing values for `--newest-commit` and `--oldest-commit`.

 ## Example